-(#1754)(#2874)NOTE 3—The term, first AP, is used in this paragraph to differentiate this AP with the other APs that are part of the same AP MLD.
+(#6209)

+(#5038)If an AP affiliated with an AP MLD performs a channel switch but can not announce it on its operating channel, then the same procedure described in the previous paragraph applies for each other AP affiliated with the same AP MLD as the AP.

+(#5038) NOTE — This might occur if an AP performs a second channel switch between the target time of a first channel switch and the time at which the AP will start beaconing on the new channel corresponding to the first channel switch.

-(#2295)When a first AP affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:
+(#2295)When an AP (affected AP) affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:

-(#2295)another AP affiliated with the AP MLD shall set the (#1430)Operating Class and Channel Number fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operating class/channel,
+(#2295)another AP (reporting AP) affiliated with the AP MLD shall set the (#1430)Operating Class and Channel Number fields corresponding to the affectedAP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operating class/channel,

-(#2295)another AP affiliated with the AP MLD shall set the (#1431)Operating Class and Channel Number fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) (#3320)at and after the target switch time to the target operating class/channel.
+(#2295)another AP (reporting AP) affiliated with the AP MLD shall set the (#1431)Operating Class and Channel Number fields corresponding to the affectedAP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) (#3320)at and after the target switch time to the target operating class/channel,

+Between the target switch time and the time at which the AP will start beaconing in the target operating class/channel, the Neighbor AP TBTT Offset subfield for the corresponding AP in the Reduced Neighbor Report element shall be set to 255.

 35.13 EHT BSS operation